openSUSE/rubygem-zypper/README.markdown

 ## Features ###

+* Easy-to-use API
-* Running zypper in chroot
-* Running your system zypper over a different root directory
+* Running zypper in chroot or running your system zypper over a different root directory
-* Installing and removing packages
-* Adding and removing repositories
+* Handling packages, repositories and patches
 * Easy to extend

 ## Usage ##